 Facilitate System-Wide Change at Community Colleges.
-California's over 100 community colleges operate independently from any state entity.
-The California Community College Chancellor's Office provides leadership and support to the local colleges, but it is unable to make system-wide changes.
-Consequently, prerequisite, course, and program requirements vary by institution which may result in delays to a student's graduation and entry into the workforce.
-Under the current structure, community colleges have no incentive to work together to create seamless programs that would assist their students in successfully completing programs and entering the workforce.
-The Legislature may wish to consider exploring options to facilitate systemwide changes at the community college level so that this system of education can be nimble and adjust to the workforce demands.
+California's community colleges operate independently from any state entity.
+The California Community College Chancellor's Office provides leadership and support to the local colleges, but is unable to make system-wide changes.
+Consequently, program requirements vary by institution and might delay graduation and entry into the workforce.
+There is no incentive to collaborate on programs assisting students complete programs and enter the workforce.
+The Legislature should consider options that facilitate system-wide changes at the community college level so that this system of education can be nimble and adjust to the workforce demands.

 Establish a three-year medical school program within the University of California system.
 A recent study done by UC Irvine professor Alberto Manetta, MD, entitled "A Study of Medical Education Training Efficiency and Financing," argues that it is possible to set up a three year medical school.
-In fact, Texas Tech University recently did just that, receiving all the necessary approvals by the appropriate accrediting bodies.
-Texas Tech found that by cutting off one year of their family medicine education program they could cut their student loan burden in half.
-Dr. Manetta puts forth a convincing argument that our UC system could easily do the same for its family physician training.
+Texas Tech University recently established one with approvals of the appropriate accrediting bodies.
+Texas Tech found that by cutting one year from their family medicine education program they could cut their student loan burden in half.
+Dr. Manetta argues the UC system could do the same for its family physician training.